The Conversion Analysis module offers a comprehensive view of the conversion data for websites, retailers categories, and lines of business.

-There are two different sections in the Conversion Analysis module:
+There are two different sections in Conversion Analysis:

 Business Performance Landscape: This graph allows you to benchmark against different websites based on their conversion performance.
 You can see metrics such as total visits, converted visits, and conversion rate, and choose which of those metrics to present on the graph.
 You can also filter by marketing channel to see who has a strong channel strategy.

-Pro Tip: Click on Benchmark to the Group Average to quickly understand who’s winning or losing.
+Tip: Benchmark to the Group Avg. to quickly understand who’s winning or losing.

 Business Performance Trends: This graph allows you to analyze performance over time.
-Look at metrics like converted visits, conversion rate and stickiness to see who is improving and who needs to adjust their marketing strategy.
+Look at metrics like total visits, converted visits, conversion rate, and stickiness to see who is improving and who needs to adjust their marketing strategy.

-Pro Tip: Look at converted visits to understand if a website can scale its business, and at conversion rate to see how efficient it is at turning visitors into paying customers.
+Look at Converted Visits to understand if a website can scale its business and at Conversion Rate to see how efficient it is at turning visitors into paying customers.

-Pro Tip: Look at the stickiness tab to understand if the website’s customers are becoming more or less loyal over time.
+Tip: Stickiness tab to understand if the website’s customers are becoming more or less loyal over time.

-Conversions by Leading Marketing Channel: This graph allows you to see the performance of all marketing channels one next to the other, and as a result, quickly understand which channels are performing well.
+Conversions by Leading Marketing Channel: This graph allows you to see the performance of all marketing channels one next to the other.
+As a result, quickly understand which channels are performing well.

-Pro Tip: Click on the different marketing channels - e.g. Direct, Paid Search, Referrals - to further investigate each channel and understand why it’s converting well or poorly.
+Click on the different marketing channels - e.g., Direct, Paid Search, Referrals - to further investigate each channel and understand why it’s converting well or poorly.

 On-Site Search: If we have on-site search data for the website you’re currently analyzing, you’ll see an orange ‘new’ icon and be able to click on the on-site search tab at the top left (next to the Overview tab).
-On this page, you can see all the top keywords consumers are using when searching within the site you’re analyzing.
-You can filter by the length of the phrase (one word, two words, or three words), and search for specific terms to include or exclude.
+You can see all the top keywords consumers are using when searching within the site you’re analyzing on this page.
+You can filter by the length of the phrase (one word, two words, or three words) and search for specific terms to include or exclude.

-Pro Tip: Sort the table by conversion rate to see what consumers search for when they have a high intent to buy.
+Sort the table by Conversion Rate to see what consumers search for when they have a high intent to buy.

-In the graphs, you can see the following metrics:
+In the table, you can see the following metrics:

 Converted Visits: Number of Desktop visits that ended up on a ‘Thank You’ page.
-The thank you page can be the result of a purchase in industries like retail and travel, and can also be a result of a form submission in industries like financial services.
+The thank-you page can result from a purchase in industries like retail and travel and can also result from a form submission in industries like financial services.